GiulioRossetti/ndlib/docs/custom/custom.rst

     - ``CompositeModel`` describes diffusion models for static networks
     - ``DynamicCompositeModel`` describes diffusion models for dynamic networks

-Here we will discuss only the former class, the latter behaving alike.
+    To avoid redundant documentation, here we will discuss only the former class, the latter behaving alike.

 ============
 Compartments